-Does you employer have a fire safety plan in place?
+Does your employer have a fire safety plan in place?
 If you are the employer; do your employees know what to do in the case of a fire?
 Chances are, your fire escape/safety plans haven’t been discussed recently, and there’s no time like now to make sure everyone’s on the same page.
-Obviously it’s smart to have a plan in place, but sometimes it’s required by law.
+Obviously, it’s smart to have a plan in place, but sometimes it’s required by law.
 Are you compliant?

 Tips for employers:

 - Take time to educate your employees about fire hazards in the workplace.